 Next make a white chocolate ganache and colour it bright orange with food colouring, then drip it around the cake.
 Decorate with buttercream and Terry's Chocolate Orange pieces.

-It’s really important to have a good base for the chocolate drip, so the cake needs a ‘crumb coat’ then a top layer of buttercream.
+It’s really important to have a good base for the chocolate drip, so the cake needs a ‘crumb coat’ base layer of buttercream, then a thicker top layer of buttercream.
 Try and get it as smooth as you can so the chocolate drip has a nice even surface to drip down.
 Each layer of buttercream needs to firm up in the fridge and be chilled when you apply the chocolate drip.
 Be frugal with the drip amounts at first and see how far it drips, then you can reduce or increase the amount of chocolate you release from the piping bag or squeeze bottle as you move around the cake.
 For all the information, including a tutorial video and step by step instructions with photos, check out my Ultimate Drip Cake How To Guide!

 Recommended equipment & ingredients*